lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

     \hline
     \textbf{Precondition:} & The system is running and functional \\
     \hline
-    \textbf{Postcondition:} & A order has been created in the system \\
+    \textbf{Postcondition:} & A order has been created and sent to the car, the car has finished pathfinding calculations. \\
     \hline
     \textbf{Main scenario:} & 1.
 The dispensary nurse opens the UI \par
-    1. A message saying "Choose the rooms for this order" and a list of all rooms appear on the UI \par
+    2. A message saying "Choose the rooms for this order" and a list of all rooms appear on the UI \par
-    2. The dispensary nurse chooses the rooms they want up to a maximum of 3 \par [Extension 1: The dispensary nurse does not choose any rooms] \par
+    3. The dispensary nurse chooses the rooms they want up to a maximum of 3 \par [Extension 1: The dispensary nurse does not choose any rooms] \par [Extension 2: The dispensary nurse chooses more than 3 rooms]
-    3. The dispensary nurse clicks finish order \par
+    4. The dispensary nurse clicks finish order \par
-    4. A confirmation message saying "This is your chosen rooms" and a list of the rooms chosen appears \par
+    5. A confirmation message saying "This is your chosen rooms" and a list of the rooms chosen appears \par
-    5. The dispensary nurse clicks "Confirm" \par [Extension 2: The dispensary nurse clicks "Deny"] \par
+    6. The dispensary nurse clicks "Confirm" \par [Extension 3: The dispensary nurse clicks "Deny"] \par
-    6. The order gets sent to the server \par
+    7. The order gets sent to the server \par
-    7. The server receives the order \par
+    8. The server receives the order \par
-    8.
+    9. The server saves the order in a text file \par
+    10. The server sends the order to the car \par
+    11. The car receives the order \par
+    12. The car does its pathfinding calculations \par
+    13. The cars green LED lights up \par
     \\
     \hline
     \textbf{Extensions/Exceptions:} & [Extension 1: The dispensary nurse does not choose any rooms] \par
     \hspace{1cm} 1.
 The dispensary nurse clicks finish order \par
     \hspace{1cm} 2.
 An error message saying "You did not choose any rooms for this \par \hspace{1cm} order" appears \par
     \hspace{1cm} 3.
 Return to point 2 \par
+    [Extension 2: The dispensary nurse chooses more than 3 rooms] \par
+    \hspace{1cm} 1.
-    [Extension 2: The dispensary nurse clicks "Deny"] \par
+    [Extension 3: The dispensary nurse clicks "Deny"] \par
     \hspace{1cm} 1.
 Return to point 2
     \\
     \hline